matrix-org/matrix-spec-proposals/proposals/4114-matrix-as-a-password-manager.md

 ## Unstable prefix

-Until this proposal is accepted into the spec implemenations should refer to:
+Until this proposal is accepted into the spec implementations should refer to:

 - `m.vault` as `org.matrix.mscXXXX.vault`
 - `m.vault.secret` as `org.matrix.mscXXXX.vault.secret`